cernvm/cernvm-launch/README.md

      32          Enable graphical extension (like drag-n-drop)
      64          Use secondary adapter instead of creating a NAT rule on the first one 128          Use ttyS0 as external logfile.
+    256          Use bootable VDI file as the main image.